barracksiot/scenario-demo-v2/README.md

 ```
 Where ```system``` should be replaced by ```windows``` or ```linux``` depending on the os of the device, and ```billing_state``` can be replaced either by ```free``` or ```paying```.
 Other messages will only update the custom data sent by the device to Barracks.

+### Allow the devices to send logs to the analytics applications.

+Linux devices will be able to send logs to the analytics applications (like Google Analytics or BigQuery).
+To do so, first you have to set your analytics and bigquery identifiers in your Barracks account.
+The logs that will be sent are retrieved from a file located in the same folder as your start scripts and their custom client data.
+If you add or remove a line from this file, the data sent to bigQuery will be updated.

 ## Emulate a device